My friend Susan from My Texas Kitchen invited me to her house to teach me how to make her famous Mardi Gras King Cake. I have the best life ever!

 Glass Cylinders or Vases – You can find these anywhere.
 I just used ones I had in my vase stash.

 I cut the carnation stems short enough to fit in the ice cream cone so the bottom petals of the carnation set just around the rim of the cone.
 I put all one color in each cone.
 As it worked out, I had enough to make three cones for each of the colors.
-A rule of thumb, tablescapes always looks better in odd numbers — in this case three vases, three cones per vase.
+A rule of thumb, tablescapes always look better in odd numbers — in this case three vases, three cones per vase.

 I filled the bottom of each cylinder with red hots.
 You don’t need to measure, just pour enough in each vase so it looks even.
 Then, nestle the cones down into the vase.
 That’s it!

 The carnations went without water for 24 hours, and I put them into water the next day.
-They are still fresh a week a later.
+They are still fresh a week later.

 These centerpieces would be so cute lined up on an ice cream sundae bar for July 4th, a baby “gender” reveal party or birthday!
 If you put love into it, everything turns out amazing!